 In August 2001, the FASB issued SFAS No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets.
 SFAS No. 144 supersedes SFAS No. 121, Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to be Disposed Of, and establishes a single accounting model for the impairment or disposal of long-lived assets.
 SFAS No. 144 is effective for fiscal years beginning after December 15, 2001.
-During the quarter ended December 31, 2002, SFAS No. 144 has had no impact on TeamStaff's consolidated financial statements.
+During the quarter and nine months ended June 30, 2003, SFAS No. 144 has had no impact on TeamStaff's consolidated financial statements.

 On May 1, 2002, the FASB issued SFAS No. 145, "Rescission of FASB Statements No. 4, 44, and 64, Amendment of FASB Statement No. 13, and Technical Corrections."
 SFAS No. 145 is effective for the TeamStaff's fiscal year beginning October 1, 2002.
-During the quarter ended December 31, 2002, SFAS No. 145 has had no impact on TeamStaff's consolidated financial statements.
+During the quarter and nine months ended June 30, 2003, SFAS No. 145 has had no impact on TeamStaff's consolidated financial statements.

-On July 30, 2002, the FASB issued Statement of Financial Accounting Standards No. 146, "Accounting for Costs Associated with Exit or Disposal Activities" ("SFAS 146"), that is applicable to exit or disposal activities initiated after December 31, 2002.
+On July 30, 2002, the FASB issued SFAS No. 146, "Accounting for Costs Associated with Exit or Disposal Activities" ("SFAS 146"), that is applicable to exit or disposal activities initiated after December 31, 2002.
 This standard requires companies to recognize costs associated with exit or disposal activities when they are incurred rather than at the date of a commitment to an exit or disposal plan.
 This standard does not apply where SFAS 144 is applicable.
-TeamStaff is in the process of evaluating what impact, if any, this standard will have on its Consolidated Financial Statements.
+Currently this standard has not had an impact on TeamStaff's consolidated financial statements.